FolkerKinzel/VCards/src/Examples/GettingStarted.md

 ## Reading the project reference
 At the [GitHub Releases page](https://github.com/FolkerKinzel/VCards/releases) there is a detailed project reference to each version of the Nuget package as CHM file in the Assets.
-On some systems, the content of this CHM file is blocked.
+On some systems the content of this CHM file is blocked.
 Before opening the file right click on the file icon, select Properties, and check the "Allow" checkbox - if it is present - in the lower right corner of the General tab in the Properties dialog.

 Uppercase words, which are often found at the beginning of the documentation for a .NET property, are identifiers from the vCard standard.
-Digits in brackets, which can be found at the end of the documentation for a .NET property, e.g. `(2,3,4)`, describe which with vCard standard the content of the .NET property is compatible.
+Digits in brackets, which can be found at the end of the documentation for a .NET property, e.g. `(2,3,4)`, describe with which vCard standard the content of the .NET property is compatible.

 The digits have the following meaning:
 - `2`: vCard 2.1,